Mutation Observer

 Providing content Jump to heading

-Slot one or more elements into the mutation observer and listen for the quiet-mutation
+Slot one or more elements into the mutation observer and listen for the quiet-mutation event.

-The event includes event.detail.record
+The event includes event.detail.record, which is a

 MutationRecord